Valalol/Star-Citizen-Navigation/README.md

 This program requires [Python](https://www.python.org/downloads/) to run and it **must be added to the PATH** during installation.

-Open a command prompt by clicking on the adress bar on top of this folder and by typing cmd then pressing Enter Then type pip install -r requirements.txt to install the library required
+Open a command prompt by pressing CTRL + R and by typing cmd then pressing Enter Then type `pip install pyperclip==1.8.2` to install the library required

-If everything worked you should be able to launch the program called "star-citizen-navigation-tool.exe" without problems
+If everything worked you should be able to launch the program called "star-citizen-navigation-tool.exe" without issues

 ## Contribute:
 ### How to contribute :

-Either send me a pm at Valalol#4360 on Discord or go to the github repository (https://github.com/Valalol/Star-Citizen-Navigation) fork the project, do your changements and submit a pull request for me to review it and maybe merge it with the main branch.
+Either send me a pm at Valalol#1790 on Discord or go to the github repository (https://github.com/Valalol/Star-Citizen-Navigation) fork the project, do your changements and submit a pull request for me to review it and maybe merge it with the main branch.

 ## License